openSUSE/news-o-o/_posts/2011-04-20-people-of-opensuse-alexander-naumov.markdown

 With my family visit friends in other cities/countries.

-#### Someone gives you $1.000.000 â€” what would you do with the money?
+#### Someone gives you $1.000.000 — what would you do with the money?

 Buy a house

-#### If traveling through time was possible â€” when would we be most likely to meet you?
+#### If traveling through time was possible — when would we be most likely to meet you?

 60s-70s, USA

-#### Thereâ€™s a thunderstorm outside â€” do you turn off your computer?
+#### There’s a thunderstorm outside — do you turn off your computer?

 Nah.
 It's more interesting to wait and see what will happen :)